 |Complaints policy||Robert Miles Infant School aim to provide an excellent education for all our children, and we believe that the Head of School and other staff work very hard to build positive relationships with all parents.
 However, the school is obliged to have procedures in place in case there are complaints by parents. |

 This document sets out the school’s procedure for addressing complaints.
 It should be used only when informal attempts to resolve problems have been unsuccessful.
+In the last academic year there were 0 complaints.
 If you have any concerns about the school or the education provided, please discuss the matter with your child’s class teacher at the earliest opportunity.
 The school considers any concerns very seriously and most problems can be resolved at this stage.
 Please phone the school office to make an appointment with the class teacher.

 |SEND Policy||At Robert Miles Infant School we aim to provide every child with access to a broad and balanced education.
 We aim to provide every child with access to a broad and balanced education.
 This includes provision for those children attending EYFS and the National Curriculum in line with the Special Educational Needs Code of Practice.|

 |Publication Scheme||The Trust Publication Scheme available to download here.|

 |Charging and Remissions Policy||We are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from the school, irrespective of race, gender, disability, faith or religion or socio-economic background.
 We aim to develop a culture of inclusion and diversity in which all those connected to the school feel proud of their identity and able to participate fully in school life.
 Full information about Charging and Remissions can be found in the attached document.|

 |PE and Sports Premium Funding Allocation||For the academic year, 2018-19 Robert Miles Infant School has £16, 314.80 in funding.|